Prateekgupta07/kuch-bhi/README.md

-either you have to store it in shared preferences or in room database to store the data and later use it in saving permissions like recieve sms is also not required while using broadcast the permissions like read sms and call logs are the core permissions and are available in use only for old customers by google.
+either you have to store it in shared preferences or in room database to store the data and later use it in saving permissions like recieve sms is also not required while using broadcast the permissions like read sms and call logs are the core permissions and are available in use only for old customers by google. something about REACTJS its a library used to make single page webpages.